ahinkle/awesome-laravel-bash-aliases/README.md

     <img align="center" src="https://img.shields.io/travis/ahinkle/awesome-laravel-bash-aliases/master.svg?style=flat">
 </a>

 🚀 Curated list of useful Laravel bash aliases that will make your work easier.
+This list is not recommending that you use all aliases below, only those you may find useful in your Laravel Development lifecycle.

 ## Inspiration